haleemaahmad/Telling-Stories-w-Data/Part_2.md

 ***Question 17***: Do you have any additional comments or feedback?
 + “I think the links you provide at the end are powerful.
 It makes me feel like I can do something about this and not just walk away from it feeling sad and defeated.”

+***User Research Synthesis***
+Overall, there is some consensus in the feedback I have received.
+First of all, all of the users in one way or another asked for more data.
+I like the suggestion to add more sociological data and I think it will support the overall objective of this presentation.
+Another common question I got was about the photos I decided to use.
+While I didn’t put together a formal mood or color board, I think the photos I used do have the same kind of scheme and set the tone for the topic and overall presentation.

+Based on the feedback, these are the ideas I plan to incorporate:
++ More sociological data throughout the presentation ++ Find a correlation between the various crises and mental health ++ Gather data on general well-being of Lebanese citizens ++ Gather data on population patterns

++ Regarding the section on Beirut Blast
+++ Create a map chart to show how far the blast extended ++ Show death toll
+++ Show impact to businesses and economy, specifically trade

++ COVID-19 Section
+++ Show more relational data between Lebanon and other Middle East countries

++ Call to Action Section
+++ Offer more details on the chosen NGOs and their credibility ++ Create clickable boxes instead of just clickable links (maybe with photos)